Australian Fire Service Medal

 The Australian Fire Service Medal (AFSM) is awarded for distinguished service by a member of an Australian fire service.

 The AFSM was introduced in 1988, and replaced the Imperial awards of the Queen's Fire Service Medal for Gallantry and the Queen's Fire Service Medal for Distinguished Service.
 Recipients of the Australian Fire Service Medal are entitled to use the post-nominal letters "AFSM".

-Awards are made by the Governor-General, on the nomination of the responsible minister in each state or territory, and at the federal level.
+Awards are made by the Governor-General, on the nomination of the responsible federal, state or territory minister.
 The total number of awards each year must not exceed the following quota: